mathworks-ref-arch/matlab-dockerfile/alternates/non-interactive/MATLAB-BATCH.md

 These tokens can be used instead of, or in addition to, other types of licensing.

 If your batch licensing token expires in less than 30 days, **matlab-batch** prints a warning message.
 To suppress this message, you can set the environment variable MW_DISABLE_TOKEN_EXPIRY_WARNING to 1.
+To continue using the token beyond the offline expiration date, you must connect to MathWorks online services when you use matlab-batch.
+MATLAB connects to these services automatically when online.

 ## Limitations